DONATE NOW

 • Romans 12:11 "Be strong, be not slothful, and serve the Lord with a fervent heart."

 Sin separates us from God and prevents His purposes from being fulfilled in us.
 We all have struggles.
 Whether it is one of the seven deadly sins or any other, it causes us to battle against our sinful nature.
 But God has given us the tools to overcome it.
-We can approach God in prayer, humility and repentance.
-We must make a good examination of conscience and bring us closer to receive the sacraments.
+We can approach God in prayer, with an attitude of humility and repentance.
+We must make a good examination of conscience and approach God to receive the sacraments.
 God never rejects a heart that recognizes that it has failed.
 Attending mass and meet Him again.

 With the collaboration of: